cheme/mydht/mydht-userpoll/README.md

 MyDHT compatible simple poll in user space.

 To be use to replace mio for synch transport or asynch transport where mio usage is not possible (wasm).
--> edge poll and no threads -> can be seen as a queue
+-> edge poll and no threads -> can be seen as a glue code for specific single threaded case

 Build
 -----